Buzzing with Peridot: An Insightful Interview with Bernal Heights Beekeeper Extraordinaire

 Honeybees are not aggressive and will only sting if they are threatened.
 You can watch them closely as they drink from the flowers; they won’t mind.
 They are looking for nectar and pollen, not picnic food or people.

 All honey crystallizes.
-How soon depends on the flowers the nectar came from, whether the honey was heated and filtered or strained, and whether there are additives like corn or sugar syrup.
-Crystallization does not affect honey’s taste but makes it easier to spread on toast, and it tastes better when the crystals take a while to dissolve on your tongue!
-If you want to liquefy crystallized honey, melt it gently in a microwave for a few seconds, or heat the jar in a pan of water, stirring to keep it from getting hot as it melts.
+The time required depends on several factors, including the flowers the nectar came from, whether the honey was heated and filtered or strained, and whether it contains additives such as corn syrup or sugar.
+Crystallization does not affect honey’s taste, but it makes it easier to spread on toast and tastes better as the crystals dissolve on your tongue.
+To liquefy crystallized honey, melt it gently in the microwave for a few seconds, or heat the jar in a pan of water, stirring to prevent it from overheating as it melts.

-60% of the honey sold on the planet is fake or diluted.
+Approximately 60% of the honey sold worldwide is fake or diluted.

-Although honeybees and native bees are greatly harmed by habitat reduction, mono-cropping, and pesticides, local urban beekeepers are skilled at propagating bees and can replace lost hives.
+Although habitat loss, monocropping, and pesticides harm honeybees and native bees, local urban beekeepers are skilled at propagating bees and can replace lost hives.
 Nevertheless, more than half of all honeybee hives die each year.

 How can the local community in Bernal Heights support SF Bears Honey and help promote bee conservation?

-You can buy Bernal Bears Honey online or at Little Bee Baking, Avedano’s Meats, and Harvest Hills Market.
+Bernal Bears Honey is available online and at Avedano’s Meats and Harvest Hills Market.